ok-Alice/liquid-staking/README.md

 the [ink!ubator Ecosystem Grants](https://github.com/use-inkubator/Ecosystem-Grants) and managed by the OkAlice team.
 It consists of a set of smart contracts that will be deployed on the Astar parachain.
 The smart contracts will be able to manage a nomination pool on the Polkadot Relay Chain with a custom validator selection strategy.
-You can find the scripts for populating the oracle contract with validator statistics in the [scripts](/scripts) folder.
-The contracts are in the [contracts](/contracts) folder.
+You can find the nodejs project for populating the oracle contract with validator statistics in the [validator-selector](validator-selector) folder.
+The contracts are in the [contracts](contracts) folder.

 # Vision and Motivation